mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

+  * Tagging stacks with their current deployed version and profile name.
+    * Define clPparemeters to contain this information, and corresponding Outputs to print it out again.
+Easy!
   * The nodejs app doesn't start automatically on boot, so the frozen AMIs don't really work very well.
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
+  * Add a "deploy --dry-run" command which prints a summary of the changes that will be made, and highlights any potential downtime or destruction of existing resources.
   * Try to read the event stream during creation/teardown, for better feedback on what's happening
   * Make it easier to inject configuration via cloud-init.
 Currently you have to write a user-data script that sets the appropriate config files.
-  * Tagging stacks with their current deployed version and profile name.
+    * Idea: a "Plumbing" section in the config, where you can specify json files to write into the AMI.
+We translate it into cloud-init commands during pre-processing.
   * Handling of production secrets e.g. SSL certs.
   * Cleaning up of old AMIs, and related snapshots.